rachyoder/Projects-Exercises/docs/projects/laravel-library.md

 Users

-- userid (string)
+- user id (string)
 - user name (string)
 - number of books currently checked out (integer)

 Books

-- bookid (string)
+- book id (string)
-- userid of user that currently has this book checked out (foreign key)
+- user id of user that currently has this book checked out (foreign key)
 - times the book has been checked out (integer)

-3. Full CRUD operations should be avaliable for `Users`
+3. Full CRUD operations should be available for `Users`
-4. Read access should be avaliable for `Books` (it is not possible to perform Create, Update, or Delete functions on the Google Books API) via GET requests
+4. Read access should be available for `Books` (it is not possible to perform Create, Update, or Delete functions on the Google Books API) via GET requests
 5. Only save the books in the book table AFTER a user decides to check the book out. (no need to save all the books locally, that's what the API is for)
 6. Use React.js for creating components to put on Laravel Blades.
-7. Users do not need to be real people, this can be simmulated by you by clicking a "new user" button in the admin interface as a Librarian. (think 'library simmulator')
+7. Users do not need to be real people, this can be simulated by you by clicking a "new user" button in the admin interface as a Librarian. (think 'library simulator')
 8. Show all user and book statistics that are saved in database (for example: There are 3 users registered with the library, user "bob" has 2 books checked out: "Algorithms", and "Design Patterns", user "phil" has 0 books checked out, and user "sally" has 1 book checked out: "The Pragmatic Programmer") you can format this data however you'd like, we suggest a table with multiple tabs
 9. Be able to click any user or book and view the info as well as perform full CRUD where applicable.